Bhicoo Batlivala: Socialite

 Batlivala first appeared in the 1930s as a popular socialite.
 The Belfast Newsletter, dated 27 May 1932, described her as "dainty and slender, a peculiarly attractive feature being her pretty red-brown hair, which is bobbed and dressed in soft curls in her neck".
 It reported that she participated in tennis and polo tournaments (in 1933, she was photographed on a horse during a polo match at Wilmer House, Ham Common, London); it was even reported she had swapped horse riding for flying as she was frequently seen at Heston Aerodrome in west London.
 She appeared several times in The Sketch including; dressed as Pola Negri from Passion in 1933, at the Derby Ball in the summer of 1934, and attending a polo match with the Princess of Berar in the summer of 1937.
 The Civil and Military Gazette featured her with the Princess of Nepal, when they helped sell tickets to Sāvitri, performed at the Playhouse Theatre for the purpose of raising funds for the Twelfth Congress for the International Alliance of Women for Suffrage and Equal Citizenship in Istanbul that was held in April 1935.
 Later in the summer of 1935 she appeared in Tatler photographed with Major General Nawab Khusru Jung, and was described as "a charming visitor from Bombay".
-In 1964, she would be mentioned in the New York Times when despite rain and muddy grounds at Ascot, "she swept through the storm in a gold‐and‐white sari, her hemline dragging through the mud".
+In 1964, she would be mentioned in the New York Times when despite rain and muddy grounds at Ascot, "she swept through the storm in a gold-and-white sari, her hemline dragging through the mud".

 Later life

 In 1946, she was registered as residing at Chestnut Lodge, Old Common Cobham, Cobham, Kent.
 In 1962, she founded Cobham Hall School.
-According to the founding headmistress, Brenda Hancock, Batlivala had been deeply offended by a refusal from the then head of Cheltenham Ladies College to meet Batlivala's seven-year-old daughter, that upon a suggestion, she decided to start her own school and persuaded Pandit to be its patron.
+According to the founding headmistress, Brenda Hancock, Batlivala had been so deeply offended by a refusal from the then head of Cheltenham Ladies College to meet Batlivala's seven-year-old daughter that, upon a suggestion, she decided to start her own school and persuaded Pandit to be its patron.
 Other supporters were Sir John Rothenstein and Sir Malcolm Sargent.